larntz/lemmy-directory/content/community/lemmy.ml/geology.md

 ## Description

 <blockquote class="description">
-A community devoted to all things Geology
+A community devoted to learning about geology.
 </blockquote>